deargle-classes/security-analytics-assignments/_labs/lab-github-and-github-pages.md

 auto-regenerate if you modify <code>_config.yml</code>.
 You have to restart jekyll to pick up changes to that file.</div>

-Close the running container by running `ctrl+c` (I think; or whatever mac equivalent).
+Close the running container by running `Ctrl-C`.

-Now, run the earlier docker command again (up-arrow to cycle through your shell's history!).
+Now, run the earlier docker command again (`up`-arrow to cycle through your shell's history!).

 Oh no, it has to install the gems again!
 Why doesn't it remember?
 Because we removed (`--rm`) the image.
 It starts fresh each time.
 That's a _feature_ of Docker.